rancher/docs/content/rancher/v2.x/en/k8s-in-rancher/horitzontal-pod-autoscaler/_index.md

 1. Test that pod autoscaling works as intended.<br/></br>
   **To Test Autoscaling Using Resource Metrics:**
   {{% accordion id="observe-upscale-2-pods-cpu" label="Upscale to 2 Pods: CPU Usage Up to Target" %}}
-Use your load testing tool to to scale up to two pods based on CPU Usage.
+Use your load testing tool to scale up to two pods based on CPU Usage.

 1. View your HPA.
     ```